FOSSClass/linux-2461-class-modules/README.md

   * A computer with at least 40 GB of hard disk space free and 4 GB of RAM
   * A modern web browser (such as Firefox, Google Chrome, Chromium) with features such as NoScript and AdBlock disabled
   * A virtualization platform such as VirtualBox or VMware
   * Virtual machines created for this class.
   * A high speed USB storage drive only for use in this class.

 ## Required Readings

 Each week there will be required readings to be completed before each class.
 This is in addition to the class labs.

 ## Assessment

   * ~~Labs Submit on D2L~~
   * Weekly Labs Submitted to GitHub Repo and then Upload repo.zip to D2L
   * Final Project
   * Midterm
   * Quizzes
-  * Readings, attendance, participation, D2L discussions, peer support.
+  * Readings, attendance, participation, D2L/GitHub discussions, in-class peer support and opened "issues".

 ## Syllabus